patricklcarrera/foodie-feed/README.md

 ### Frontend

-Using React, FoodieFeed is a multi-page single-page application.
+Using React, FoodieFeed is a single-page application.
 App.js is our main parent component.

 React Component Tree: